sigmaconnectivityspikes/colossus/README.md

 The model is a Caffe version of the original TensorFlow implementation by Howard et al. and was trained by chuanqi305: https://github.com/chuanqi305/MobileNet-SSD.
-  Download caffemodel and prototxt files and place them in model directory (see paths in settings.py file).

 ## Run demo
 Run python estimate_height.py